Viatorus/emio/docs/API.md

 #### Dynamic format specification

-Unlike other libraries, the format specification cannot be changed through extra replacement fields like it is e.g. possible with fmt to dynamically set the precision to 1 with `fmt::format("{:.{}f}", 3.14, 1);`.
+Unlike other libraries, the format specification cannot be changed through extra replacement fields, as it is possible e.g. with fmt to dynamically set the precision to 1 with `fmt::format("{:.{}f}", 3.14, 1);`.

-With emio it is possible to dynamically define _width_ and _precision_ through a `format_spec` object which is than passed as argument with the original value to the format function.
+With emio it is possible to dynamically define _width_ and _precision_ through a `format_spec` object which is then passed as an argument with the original value to the format function.

 `format_spec{.width = <width>, .precision = <precision>}`

-- If a spec is not defined in the struct, the spec of the parsed format string will be applied.
+- If a spec is not defined inside the struct, the spec of the parsed format string will be applied.

 In the example shown below the precision is set dynamically to 1: